-On-line Communication

-Outside of the classroom, instructors will (if necessary) communicate with students using either their official Capilano University email; please check it regularly.
+On-line Communication: Outside of the classroom, instructors will (if necessary) communicate with students using either their official Capilano University email or eLearn; please check both regularly.
 Official communication between Capilano University and students is delivered to students' Capilano University email addresses only.